mmenegoz/climate_HMA_course/README.md

 Steps during the 3/12/2025 training (M2 Students):
 --------------------------------------------------

-1. Copy the three datasets described below on your machine.
+1. Read the documentation provided in this README.

 2. Create your python environment and activate this environment before launching the notebook (e.g. with jupyter-lab)